Tony Burke

-Anthony Stephen Burke (born 4 November 1969) is an Australian politician serving as Leader of the House, Minister for Home Affairs, Minister for Immigration and Citizenship, Minister for Cyber Security and Minister for the Arts.
-He is a member of the Australian Labor Party (ALP), and has served as member of parliament (MP) for Watson since 2004.
-He held cabinet positions in the governments of Kevin Rudd and Julia Gillard from 2007 to 2013.
+Anthony Stephen Burke (born 4 November 1969) is an Australian politician serving as Minister for Home Affairs, Immigration and Citizenship, Cyber Security and the Arts.
+A member of the Labor Party, he has been the member of Parliament (MP) for the New South Wales division of Watson since 2004.
+He previously held cabinet positions in the governments of Kevin Rudd and Julia Gillard from 2007 to 2013.

 Burke is a graduate of the University of Sydney, and worked as a political staffer, company director, and union organiser before entering politics.
 He was elected to the New South Wales Legislative Council in 2003, but resigned the following year to enter federal politics.
 He was included in the shadow ministry immediately after winning a seat at the 2004 election.
 During the first Rudd government, Burke held the position of Minister for Agriculture, Fisheries and Forestry, before being given the role of Minister for Sustainability, Environment, Water and Population in the Gillard government, after Gillard replaced Rudd as prime minister.
 In June 2013, Rudd would in turn replace Gillard as prime minister, and appointed Burke as the Minister for the Arts and Minister for Immigration, Multicultural Affairs and Citizenship in his subsequent government.
 He held these positions for less than three months, as Labor was defeated in the 2013 federal election.

 In opposition, Burke served as the Manager of Opposition Business under Bill Shorten and Anthony Albanese, and held various positions in the shadow cabinet.
 After Labor's victory in the 2022 election, Burke would become Leader of the House, Minister for Employment and Workplace Relations and Minister for the Arts in the Albanese government.